 When to Feed Your Stick Insect

 Your insect needs a steady supply of leaves to remain healthy.
-So whether you’re feeding it bramble, rose, or something else entirely, a good rule of thumb is to make sure there’s at least one or two leaves in the enclosure at all times.
+So whether you’re feeding it holly, rose, or something else entirely, a good rule of thumb is to make sure there’s at least one or two leaves in the enclosure at all times.
 Keeping multiple insects in the same enclosure obviously means more leaves.

 Note that stick insects are nocturnal.
 They are more likely to eat at night, so put those rose leaves in the enclosure just before you go to bed.
 Check the enclosure in the morning when you wake up.
 If the leaves are completely consumed, leave a few more before you head out for the day.
 Then check again when you get home.

 So there you have it.
 If you have wondered whether or not your stick insect can eat rose leaves, remember that you have to determine the species first.
 If yours is an Indian stick insect, rose leaves will do just fine.
 In the absence of rose, you can always use bramble or privet instead.